gdhardy1/repo-ranker/README.md

 OrganizationControler.test.tsx
 ```

 <font color="red"><b>PLEASE NOTE:</b></font> You must uncomment the line below in order for the tests to run run properly.
-This line is needed for tests to execute in with `act()` in React 18 but TypeScript does not allow it because it violates the "no explicit any" rule.
+This line is needed for tests to execute with `act()` in React 18.
+However, TypeScript does not allow it because it violates the "no explicit any" rule.

 ```tsx
 // OrganizationController.test.tsx